-The "eg4" model features two virtual dosimeters with data logging.
-Once the parameters are set and saved in the dosimeter, you can monitor two different dosimeters by a single press of the Enter key.
-This will toggle you between the two dosimeters.
-The "eg3" model is equipped with one dosimeter setting and will not data log (older model no longer available).
+The "eg5" model is an intrinsically safe instrument featuring simultaneous C and A weighted measurements.
+The instrument will also calculate C-A. The "eg5" model features three virtual dosimeters with data logging.
+Once the parameters are set and saved in the dosimeter, you can monitor the three different dosimeters by pressing the Enter button.
+This will toggle the display between the three dosimeters.